zetanumbers/posts/myosotis.md

 While we may allow `T: Leak` types to be held within `Rc`, `U:
 Leak2` would be not given that `Rc<T>: Leak2`.
 And so on.
-This allows us to forbid recursive types but also nested enough within `Rc`s structs.
+This allows us to forbid recursive types but also forbids nested enough within `Rc`s data types.
 This is similar to [von Neumann hierarchy of sets](https://en.wikipedia.org/wiki/Von_Neumann_universe) as sets there have some rank ordinal.
-Maybe there could be `unsafe auto trait Leak<const
-N: usize> {}` for that?
+Maybe there could be `unsafe auto trait Leak<const N: usize> {}` for that?

 ### Turning drop invocations into compiler errors